-What do you do if you are close to the expiration date in terms of statute of limitations?
+What do you do if you are close to the expiration date?
 You may have a debt in collections that is close to expiring and you don’t know it.

-The collection agencies are very aware of the statute of limitations.
-The fact is if they don’t get their money in time, they have no legal recourse to collect the debt you incurred and they have paid to acquire.
+Debt collectors are very aware of the statute of limitations.
+The fact is if they don’t get their money in time, they have no legal recourse to collect on the debt they have paid to acquire.

-In fact, debt collectors and collection agencies may increase the pressure because they know that in a month or two they’ll have no recourse to collect on a debt.
+In fact, debt collectors may increase the pressure because they know that in a month or two they’ll have no recourse to collect on a debt.

 It is your obligation and your right as a consumer to be well informed about the statute of limitations in your jurisdiction and what it means to have the debt fall outside that range of collection action.

-One final note: if, in fact, you have a debt that is outside the statute of limitations and you have some shady collection agency still trying to collect on that debt, you can send a certified letter requesting they no longer contact you about the debt because, legally, you don’t have to repay it.
+What can you do if you have a debt that has expired and you have some shady debt collector still trying to collect on that debt?
+Simply send a certified cease and desist letter requesting they no longer contact you about the debt because, legally, you don’t have to repay it.

-Can a debt collector try to collect money from you after the statute of limitations has expired?
+Can a debt collector try to collect money from you after the debt has expired?